hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 - transactionId: transaction id

 ## Additional libraries available via the smart contracts API
- ### currency.js:
+ ### BigNumber.js:
- - keyword: currency
+ - keyword: BigNumber
- - link to the library's code source: https://github.com/scurker/currency.js
+ - link to the library's code source: http://mikemcl.github.io/bignumber.js/
  - purpose: make the management of numbers easier as javascript has issues with dealing with decimals

 ### validator.js: